Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$

-A comparison of the statements of Theorem \ref{mainresult} and Theorem \ref{mainresultcoro} reveals that actually in the second one we are dropping two assumption, first the domain is no more required to be Lipschitz, second we ask the weaker condition UIBC instead of complement of positive reach.
+A comparison of the statements of Theorem \ref{mainresult} and Theorem \ref{mainresultcoro} reveals that actually in the second one we are dropping two assumptions, first the domain is no longer required to be Lipschitz, second we ask the weaker condition UIBC instead of complement of positive reach.

-The first property is assumed to hold true in the proof of the general case to make possible the construction of the geodesic mesh with a control on the asymptotic of the cardinality.
-In $\R^2$ the boundary of a bounded domain satisfying the UIBC is rectifiable \cite{FuGePi12} since in particular satisfies the \emph{cone property at the boundary}.
+The first property is assumed to hold in the proof of the general case to make possible the construction of the geodesic mesh with a control on the asymptotics of the cardinality.
+In $\R^2$ the boundary of a bounded domain satisfying the UIBC is rectifiable; see \cite{FuGePi12}.
 Therefore, the geodesic mesh can be created by equally spaced (with respect to arc-length) points.

-On the other hand the role of the second missing property is recovered by a deep fact in Measure Theory.
-If a set has the UIBC then then the set of points where the normal space (see Definition \ref{tangentnormal}) has dimension greater or equal to $k$ has locally finite $\H^{d-k}$ measure \cite{MKV12}.
-Moreover it can be proved that out from this small set the \emph{single valued} normal space is Lipschitz.
-If $d=2$ this says in particular that the boundary has only a finite number of singular points.
+On the other hand the role of the second missing property is recovered by a deep fact in measure theory.
+If a set has the UIBC then then the set of points where the normal space (see Definition \ref{tangentnormal}) has dimension greater or equal to $k$ has locally finite ${d-k}$ Hausdorff measure; \cite{Fed59, MKV12}.
+In our bi-dimensional (i.e., $d=2$) case this result reads as follow: the normal space has dimension greater or equal to $k=2$ on a subset having $0-$Hausdorff measure equal to $0,$ that is a finite set \cite{Fed59}.
+Moreover it can be proved that, apart from this small set, the \emph{single valued} normal space is Lipschitz.

-\section{Optimal AM for $\mathscr C^{1,1}$ Domains by Distance Function}
+\section{Optimal AM for $\mathscr C^{1,1}$ domains by distance function}